chensole/happyrabbit.github.com/_posts/2017-06-17-allpayauction.markdown

 What makes people happy?
 Real question does not have the answer but only trade-off.
 I may be mumbling here.
 Enjoy the game and be happy!

+> [Philippians 4:11 New International Version (NIV)]: I am not saying this because I am in need, for I have learned to be content whatever the circumstances.